-Eudora Welty, The Art of Fiction by Linda Kuehl
+Eudora Welty, The Art of Fiction interviewed by Linda Kuehl

-This article has been published by The Paris Review.
+This article has been published on the Paris Review website.
 It begins:

 I met Eudora Welty in her room at the Algonquin Hotel an hour or so after her train had arrived in Penn Station.
 She had given me the wrong room number, so I first saw her peering out of her door as the elevator opened.
 A tall, large-boned, gray-haired woman greeted me apologetically.
 She was admittedly nervous about being interviewed, particularly on a tape recorder.
 After describing her train ride—she won’t fly—she braced herself and asked if I wouldn’t begin the questioning.